-ACC 490 SEMINAR IN ACCOUNTING / 3 credits
+ACC 490 SEMINAR IN ADVANCED FINANCIAL AND GOVERNMENTAL ACCOUNTING / 3 credits

 Selected advanced topics in accounting will vary from semester to semester.
 May be repeated for a maximum of 6 credits.
-Prerequisites: junior standing and permission of the instructor.
-Prerequisite: ACC 331.
+Prerequisites: junior standing, permission of instructor, ACC 331.

 The Anthropology Minor